silverqx/TinyORM/docs/query-builder.md

         })
         .get();

-If you would like to use a "where" clause on your joins, you may use the `where` and `orWhere` methods provided by the `JoinClause` instance.
+If you would like to use a "where" clause on your joins, you may use the `where` and `orWhere` methods provided by the `Orm::Query::JoinClause` instance.
 Instead of comparing two columns, these methods will compare the column against a value:

     DB::table("users")
         ->join("contacts", [](auto &join)